“Well, what now?” Vick questioned as they walked around Imvera.

-Before they could throw, Kaidus charged, and was instantly upon the man who was yelling orders.
+Before they could throw, Kaidus charged and was instantly upon the man yelling orders.
 His sword to the man’s neck, “Enough I said!”
-His voice thundered through the air.
+His voice thundering through the air.

-“How did he-?!”
+“How did-?!”
 Surprised, many of the people were frozen at the display of speed before them.

 “Are you the leader?”
 He questioned, looking down at the man.

 “Kill him!
 T-those dregs were harboring and collaborating with dangerous criminals!
 They killed two of my companions!!”
-The wounded man he saved shouted from behind him.
+The wounded man he had saved shouted from behind.

 “What are you all waiting for?!
 Even if I die, you must kill them!”
 The man beneath his sword shouted.

 “Stop it!!”
-A new voice overwhelmed the noises, and the circle parted to reveal an old man supported by a young lady.
+A new voice overwhelmed the noises and the circle parted to reveal an old man supported by a young lady.
 “Let them go!
-Everyone, get back and alert the others!”
+Everyone, go back and alert the others!”